 Earthquake Early Warning works because the primary "P" waves travel faster than the more damaging secondary "S" waves.
 This allows seismometers to sense the earthquake and send out warning several seconds and up to minutes before heavy shaking occurs.

-ShakeAlert® is now publicly available in California and is anticipated to be publicly available in Oregon and Washington by 2021.
-While the public systems will likely include cell phone apps and public alerting systems, the ASC developed by RH2 provides a secure and automated method to initiate protective actions in your system.
+ShakeAlert® is now publicly available in California and Oregon.
+It will be available in Washington May 4th, 2021.
+While the public systems will likely include cell phone apps and public alerting systems, the ASC developed by RH2 provides a fast, secure, and automated method to initiate protective actions in your system.